OAS CAHPS Survey® FAQs

 Learn more about ASCA's affinity partnership with OAS CAHPS provider SPH Analytics here.

 What is the survey?

-The Centers for Medicare and Medicaid Services (CMS) contracted with RTI International to develop the OAS CAHPS survey to measure experience of care in patients who have a surgery or procedure performed in a hospital outpatient department (HOPD) or ambulatory surgery center (ASC).
+The Centers for Medicare & Medicaid Services (CMS) contracted with RTI International to develop the OAS CAHPS survey to measure the experience of care for patients who have a surgery or procedure performed in a hospital outpatient department (HOPD) or ambulatory surgery center (ASC).
 Prior to OAS CAHPS, which has been in development since 2012, there was no standardized survey instrument to assess patient experience with outpatient surgical care received at HOPDs and ASCs.